meadowdata/meadowrun/docs/tutorial/entry_points.md

 3125
 ```

-(In general, there's no guarantee what order the results come back in.)
+In general, there's no guarantee what order the results come back in.

+`run_map` is recommended for most use cases.